 There is no specific deadline for making a notification in Türkiye; however, there is a suspension requirement (i.e., a mandatory waiting period).
-A notifiable transaction (whether or not it is problematic under the applicable SIEC test) is invalid, with all the ensuing legal consequences, unless and until the Authority approves it.
+A notifiable transaction (regardless of whether it is problematic under the applicable SIEC test) is invalid, with all the ensuing legal consequences, unless and until the Authority approves it.

 The notification is deemed filed when the Authority receives it in its complete form.
 If the information provided to the Board is incorrect or incomplete, the notification is deemed filed only on the date when the information is completed upon the Board's subsequent request for further data.
 The notification is submitted in Turkish.
-Transaction parties are required to provide a sworn Turkish translation of the final, executed or current version of the transaction agreement.
-The notification form is similar to the EC's Form CO.
+Transaction parties are required to provide a sworn Turkish translation of the final, executed or current version of the transaction agreement or the document that brings about the transaction.
+The notification form is similar to the Form CO of the European Commission.
 One hard copy and an electronic copy of the merger notification form must be submitted to the Board.

-Recent updates allow notifying parties to submit the notification form via e-Devlet, an elaborate system of web-based services, including electronic submission.
-Communiqué No. 2010/4 explicitly mentions this alternative way of submission, making it official.
+Recent updates allow notifying parties to submit the notification form via 'e-Devlet', an elaborate system of web-based services, including electronic submission.
+Communiqué No. 2010/4 explicitly mentions this alternative way of submission to make it official.